 JAPANESE CONSUMPTION TAX

-In Japan, there is a flat 8% consumption tax on everything you buy (at the time of writing).
-This means everything you buy has had 8% of its original price added to it.
+In Japan, there is a flat 10% consumption tax on everything you buy (at the time of writing).
+This means everything you buy has had 10% of its original price added to it, except certain items which are taxed at 8% (explanation below).
 There are a few exceptions such as luxury items which will be taxed higher.
 The price listed in supermarkets will often have the full price with tax included listed below the original price, so make sure to double check before purchasing something if you’re low on cash in your wallet.

-From the 1st of October 2019, the consumption tax will be raised to 10% from 8%.
-There will however be exceptions.
+From the 1st of October 2019, the consumption tax was raised to 10% from 8%.
+Below are the exceptions:

 1. FOOD AND BEVERAGE